Kallidaikurichi: Geography

-Thamiraparni River
+Tamiraparni River

-The Thamiraparni river flows through Kallidaikurichi.
-Originating from the Pothigai nearby, it flows down to Bay of Bengal after traveling for about 125 kilometers.
-In the hills are a number of waterfalls, such as Courtallam Falls, Banatheertham Falls, Agasthiar Falls, and Manimuthar Falls.
+The Thamirabarani River or Tamiraparni, flows through Kallidaikurichi & Ambasamudram.
+Originating from the Pothigai malai (also known as Agasthiyamalai) part of the Agasthyamalai Biosphere Reserve, it flows down to the Gulf of Mannar Marine National Park in the Bay of Bengal after traveling for about 125 kilometers in Punnaikayal, a coastal town in Thoothukudi district.
+In the hills are a number of waterfalls, such as KalyanaTheertham Falls, Banatheertham Falls, Agasthiyar Falls, Manimuthar Falls etc,.